 The dangers of fatigued driving

 When it comes to driving, fatigue can be fatal.
 This module covers the causes of fatigue, risk factors, the consequences of fatigued driving, common myths and most importantly, how to avoid the fatigue-trap.

 Fatigue is a complex condition that can negatively affect a person’s mental and physical state in a myriad of ways, which often go unnoticed.
 It is an enormous safety issue for American drivers, as so many of us operate in a constant state of fatigue and accept it as normal.
 Any activity or situation which wears away your ability to keep up mental or physical effort can lead to fatigue.
 Common contributing factors are sleep deprivation, stress, illness, emotional distress and just plain “working too hard”.

-When suffering with fatigue you may feel tired, experience vision impairments, take longer to react, have trouble focusing, be unable to multitask, experience physical discomfort – or all the above.
+When suffering from fatigue you may feel tired, experience vision impairments, take longer to react, have trouble focusing, be unable to multitask, experience physical discomfort – or all the above.
 A fatigued driver is physically and mentally incapable of being a safe driver.

 What causes fatigue?

 Many situations can cause fatigue, but disordered sleep is the biggest issue for most drivers.
 Your body’s desire to sleep is completely instinctual and cannot be controlled.
 Without enough good-quality sleep, every system in your body will stop working as well as it should and will continue to decline until the next time you sleep.
 Other factors, such as stress and mental or physical work, will dramatically hasten the onset of fatigue when you are sleep deprived.

 It is important to understand the two physical mechanisms which govern the way we sleep: circadian rhythms and homeostasis.
 With the information covered in this module, you can learn how to work with your body’s sleep systems rather than against them.
 Find out when you are most likely to feel tired and how to minimize the chances of getting sleepy while driving.

 When is fatigue likely to strike?